Wild Dog (character): Fictional character biography

 In the first issue of his limited series, he barges in on a hostage situation and kills all the criminals.
 He successfully rescues an endangered TV news reporter and is named "Wild Dog" after the SWAT captain orders his men to shoot the vigilante "like a wild dog in the street".
 His actions in the beginning are mainly directed against domestic American terrorists led by the "Committee for Social Change".
 He faces other threats, like a social group, the National Legion for Morality, willing to use arson to destroy pornographic material.

 Wild Dog changes opponents when he becomes a small part of the effort to resist an earth-wide alien invasion.
 Later, the alien Lobo is sent to New York to kill the comic book editor Mike Carlin.
 Wild Dog is one of many recruited to stop Lobo.
 This group includes Black Condor, El Diablo, Garryn Bek, Human Flea, Strata, Velvet Tiger, and Wotan.

 Infinite Crisis

-Wild Dog was recently seen, alongside the current Vigilante and the current Crimson Avenger on a Metropolis rooftop.
+Wild Dog was seen, alongside the current Vigilante and the current Crimson Avenger on a Metropolis rooftop.
 This group, joining in on a hundreds-strong effort to protect the city from the Secret Society of Supervillains, is seen raining bullets down on the Trigger Twins, Madmen, and other villains.

 In an alternative timeline accidentally created by Booster Gold in Booster Gold (vol. 2) #8 Wild Dog is part of a resistance cell against Maxwell Lord, being one of the only heroes still alive or uncaptured.
 Lord forces Wild Dog to shoot himself.